CLT-SG/CLT-CLESS-Player/PR_DESCRIPTION.md

 - Files were never written to filesystem (cache directory remained empty)
 - Media slots could not display any cached content

+Version 5 (This Update): After fixing NO_DATA error, cached URIs still failed to play on some devices:
+1. No fallback mechanism - When convertFileSrc generated invalid URIs, playback failed completely with no retry
+2. Single point of failure - Only cached URI attempted, server URL ignored even when available
+3. Silent failures - Media slots showed errors but never attempted alternative sources
+4. Lost redundancy - Server URL stored but never used as backup when cache failed
+5. Poor diagnostics - No visibility into why URIs failed or what alternatives were available

+Evidence from Android logs showed:
+- Capacitor generated file URIs that failed to load in WebView
+- Image onerror handlers triggered but no fallback attempted
+- Video playback errors with no retry mechanism
+- Media displayed in desktop app but failed in mobile app
+- convertFileSrc returned URIs that were inaccessible to media elements

 ## Changes Made

 1. Enhanced capacitor-core.js writeFile to automatically convert Blob/File objects to base64 before writing